ElinVoss/omnimeta-saga-universe/04_Writer_Deliverables/02_Bibles/N14_Bible_Grind_Steel_Sharp.md

-# [PLACEHOLDER] N15 STORY BIBLE — SIEGE AND SACRIFICE
+# [PLACEHOLDER] N14 STORY BIBLE — GRIND STEEL SHARP

 **Turning**: FORGE
-**Position in Turning**: 5 of 5
+**Position in Turning**: 4 of 5
 **Status**: PLACEHOLDER — Bible not yet generated
-**Generate When**: Ready to develop N15 prose
+**Generate When**: Ready to develop N14 prose

 ---

 ## GENERATION INSTRUCTIONS FOR OMNIMETA SPACE

-When you encounter this placeholder, you are being asked to generate the complete Story Bible for **N15: Siege and Sacrifice**.
+When you encounter this placeholder, you are being asked to generate the complete Story Bible for **N14: Siege Preparation**.

 ### CRITICAL PROTOCOL REMINDER